 Hi I'm Alex, I joined County Care as a rota administer in June 2013 after graduating from University with a degree in Criminology.
 This was an exciting opportunity for me in my personal development, as the majority of my previous experience had been focused on caring for the elderly.
 Through my time as a rota administrator I have attended a variety of different training courses to further my understanding of the sector.
 During this time I also achieved a Diploma level 3 in health and social care.
 In January 2015 I was promoted to a Team Leader which allowed me to continue to learn and develop my skills within County Care.
 We have a fantastic team here and I look forward to seeing what the future brings for County Care.

-I have worked in the care sector for over a year now.
+I have worked in the care sector for three and a half years.
 Having worked for 8 years in a mainstream school setting supporting children with autism and learning difficulties, I felt a change was needed.
-I began working with County Care as a Community Support Worker and have moved up to become a team leader.
-You can really see the difference we make to someone's life and I feel that it's a great privilege to work with the service users, their families and of course the staff!
+I began working with County Care as a Community Support Worker and have moved up to become a team leader and also lead on our Community Skills Project in Epsom which will very soon be moving to Leatherhead.
+I love the fact that not one day is ever the same and neither are the service users!
+You get to meet a huge variety of people from all walks of life which makes County Care such a great company to work for.
+You can really see the difference we make to someone’s life and I feel that it’s a privilege to work with the service users, their families and of course the staff!

 I have been with County Care since 2011.
 I started off working as a community support worker before I was given the opportunity to become a member of the operations team in 2013 as the Referral and Assessment Coordinator.
 I love my job and have the opportunity to meet and work with some amazing, inspirational people.
 From a young age I always wanted to work with and help others and receive incredible job satisfaction.
 I am a qualified Occupational Therapist and have experience working in various care settings from elderly care to working with refugees and asylum seekers.
 I have recently became a qualified First Aid Instructor.